-- Continuity Nod: Sulu mentions at the end of IV that he hopes the ship they're being sent to is the Excelsior.
+- Sulu mentions at the end of The Voyage Home that he hopes the ship they're being sent to is the Excelsior.
 In this film he turns up as a starship captain... commanding the Excelsior.
-Even earlier than that, when the ship is first shown in the beginning of "III", Sulu is gawking in amazement at it.
-Scotty also continues his nonplussed attitude about the ship, preferring to tip his hat to her Captain instead.
+Even earlier than that, when the ship is first shown in the beginning of The Search for Spock, Sulu is gawking in amazement at it.
+Scotty also continues his nonplussed attitude about the ship, preferring to tip his hat to her Captain instead.note

-- During Kirk and McCoy's trial, General Chang brings up Kirk's demotion in Star Trek IV, simultaneously referring to the events of Star Trek III that precipitated it.Chang: Indeed, the record shows that Captain Kirk once held the rank of Admiral, and that Admiral Kirk was broken for taking matters into his own hands in defiance of regulations and the law!! (whirls on Kirk) DO YOU DENY BEING DEMOTED ON THESE CHARGES?!
+- During Kirk and McCoy's trial, General Chang brings up Kirk's demotion in Star Trek IV, simultaneously referring to the events of Star Trek III that precipitated it.Chang: Indeed, the record shows that Captain Kirk once held the rank of Admiral, and that Admiral Kirk was broken for taking matters into his own hands in defiance of regulations and the law!! [whirls on Kirk] DO YOU DENY BEING DEMOTED ON THESE CHARGES?!
 DON'T WAIT FOR THE TRANSLATION!!
-ANSWER ME NOW!!
+ANSWER ME NOW!!note

 - Cool Old Guy: Pretty much the main cast.

 - Covers Always Lie: The main poster has the Enterprise battling a Klingon cruiser and Bird-of-Prey at the same time.
-It only fights each individually in the movie.
+It only fights a Bird-of-Prey in the movie.